 Snapshot with Virtual Machine Memory

-If you select the check box “Snapshot the virtual machine’s memory” during snapshot creation, Then memory flag will be set as 1 or true, a dump of memory state (internal state) of the virtual machine is also included in the snapshot.
+If you select the checkbox “Snapshot the virtual machine’s memory” during snapshot creation, Then memory flag will be set to 1 or true, a dump of memory state (internal state) of the virtual machine is also included in the snapshot.

-This memory snapshot will allows you to restore the virtual machine to same state as it was when snapshot was taken.
+This memory snapshot will allow you to restore the virtual machine to the same state as it was when a snapshot was taken.
 In Simple terms, it captures the live state of the virtual machine

-For Example, you are modifying a MS word Document file and memory snapshot is taken at that time.
-After some time VM goes in Blue screen.
+For Example, you are modifying a Microsoft word Document file and memory snapshot is taken at that time.
+After some time VM goes into Blue screen.
 You want to restore the snapshot from the memory snapshot taken prior to the blue screen issue.
 Snapshot with memory will revert the VM into powered on state along with the opened MS word file.

 Snapshot without Virtual Machine’s Memory option:

-Snapshot taken without memory option will not capture live state of the virtual machine.
-Snapshot creates crash consistent disks , which you can be use to restore the virtual machine to the state prior to snapshot but it won’t revert the VM into same power state as it during snapshot creation.
+Snapshot taken without memory option will not capture the live state of the virtual machine.
+Snapshot creates crash consistent disks, which you can be used to restore the virtual machine to the state prior to the snapshot but it won’t revert the VM into same power state as it during snapshot creation.

 Virtual Machine can be either in Powered on or Powered off state to take VM snapshot without memory option.

-Let’s say i have taken snapshot, when virtual machine is powered on and before the patch upgrade.
-After i revert back to the snapshot taken without memory, Virtual machine will be restored with the same data and state but power state of the virtual machine won’t be Powered on.
+Let’s say I have taken a snapshot when the virtual machine is powered on and before the patch upgrade.
+After I revert back to the snapshot taken without memory, the Virtual machine will be restored to the same data and state but power state of the virtual machine won’t be Powered on.
 It will be powered off.
 You need to manually power on the VM after reverting the snapshot.